cms-lightHiggsAnalysis/lightHiggsAnalysis/README.md

 This analysis repository is a search for a light higgs particle could potentially be found using Large Hadron Collider data collected by CERN.
 The following instruction is a guide to install this package on your working computer correctly.
 I will introduce function of specific packages after the instruction.

-- Go to https://github.com/cms-lightHiggsAnalysis/lightHiggsAnalysis.git and click "Fork" in the upper right-hand corner
+Go to https://github.com/cms-lightHiggsAnalysis/lightHiggsAnalysis.git and click "Fork" in the upper right-hand corner

-- Execute
+Execute:

 git clone https://github.com/cms-lightHiggsAnalysis/lightHiggsAnalysis.git